 Since the COVID-19 pandemic has altered our daily norms and prompted school closures across the globe, teachers have been required to augment their instructional techniques and convert to remote learning environments.

-At one time or another, we have all encountered students who struggle to read a multisyllabic word.
+We have all encountered students who struggle to read a multisyllabic word at one time or another.
 As educators, we understand that long words can seem intimidating even for students who have had phonics instruction.

 Early identification of dyslexia leads to essential prevention strategies and interventions that can give children the resources they need to understand dyslexia and become life-long readers.